-3.19 Financial guarantees
+3.20 Financial guarantees

 In the ordinary course of business, the Group gives financial guarantees, consisting of letters of credit, guarantees and acceptances.
 Financial guarantees are initially recognized as a liability at fair value, adjusted for transaction costs that are directly attributable to the issuance of the guarantee.
 Subsequently, the liability is measured at the higher of the best estimate of the expenditure required to settle the present obligation at the reporting date and the amount recognized less cumulative amortization.
-From 1 January 2018, the liability is measured based on the higher of ECL under IFRS 9 according to the CBK guidelines, and the provision required by CBK.
+The liability is measured based on the higher of ECL under IFRS 9 according to the CBK guidelines, and the provision required by CBK.

-3.20 Fiduciary assets
+3.21 Fiduciary assets